-Welcome to the ultimate Indian dilemma that is still on a quest to decide which is better between love and arranged marriages.
-The judgemental society has different views on both the forms of matrimony.
+Welcome to the ultimate Indian dilemma that is still on a quest to decide which is better between love marriage or arranged marriage?
+The judgmental society has different views on both the forms of matrimony.
 Some people here still believe that marriages are made in heaven and solemnised on earth with the blessings of elders.
 To many, an arranged marriage perfectly fits the bill.
 With the parental involvement at its highest, this form of marriage is considered safe and secure for both the spouses.
+In the love marriage vs arranged marriage statistics a survey conducted by market research firm IPSOS found out in 2013 that 74% of Indians prefer an arranged marriage.

 Love marriage defies all the risks involved in it and shatters societal belief in choosing the right partner.
 With the power of choice and flexibility, free-willed marriages are also a rising trend in the country.
 But if you ask anyone about their own choice in love marriage vs. arranged, nobody will be able to give you an unbiased and a clear picture.
 What works for one couple, may not work for the other.
 Here at Bonobology, it’s all about imparting wisdom for human relationships and as a result, we have found a better way to debunk the myths around love v/s arranged marriages in a rational way.
 So before we begin, let us start with the enigma of the current generation, that is, love marriages.